claytonwramsey/fiddler/README.md

 Fiddler is built like any Rust project, but has multiple binary files.
-To create the main UCI executable, navigate to the root of this repository and run `cargo build --release --bin fiddler::engine`.
-This will then create the executable `target/release/fiddler::engine` (or `target/release/fiddler::engine.exe` for Windows users).
+To create the main UCI executable, navigate to the root of this repository and run `cargo build --release --bin engine`.
+This will then create the executable `target/release/engine` (or `target/release/engine.exe` for Windows users).

 Fiddler uses features from relatively new versions of Rust, so you may need to update your installation of Rust to compile Fiddler.
 To do so, you can simply